Willy (TV series): Cast

-Some confusion exists as to who portrayed Papa Dodger.
-Wheaton Chambers, misspelled as "Weaton Chambers," is credited in the premiere episode, but Lloyd Corrigan generally is credited with the role.
+Some confusion exists as to who portrayed Papa Dodger.Wheaton Chambers, misspelled as "Weaton Chambers," is credited in the premiere episode, but Lloyd Corrigan generally is credited with the role.
 It is possible that Chambers originated the role and Corrigan subsequently replaced him.

 Production

 Willy was filmed at Desilu Studios.
 William Spier, Havoc's third and last husband, was the producer for the series.
-Although female lawyers already had been the lead characters on daytime television shows, Willy was the first prime-time American television show to feature a female lawyers as its lead character.
+Although female lawyers already had been the lead characters on daytime television shows, Willy was the first prime-time American television show to feature a female lawyer as its lead character.

 Willy′s original working title was Miss Bachelor at Law, but by the time its pilot was filmed before a live audience at Motion Picture Center (later known as Desilu Studios) on April 29, 1954, it had been renamed My Aunt Willy, and by the beginning of August 1954 it was called The Artful Miss Dodger.
 It finally became Willy before it premiered in September 1954.

 Willy had low ratings during its first few months, and in January 1955, press reports indicated that Willy′s sponsor, General Mills, wanted to replace the show.
 In a February 1955 interview, June Havoc said the show was having trouble convincing television viewers of the mid-1950s that there was such a thing as a female lawyer and that female lawyers did not "all look like Victorian spinsters."

 In an attempt to boost Willy′s ratings, the Willy Dodger character moved from rural New Hampshire to New York City in March 1955, the show′s producers hoping that the new premise would give June Havoc a better opportunity to display her comedic and dancing talents.
 Havoc visited the American Guild of Variety Artists (AGVA) to prepare for her portrayal of her character as working for the AGVA, although in the show the Willy character apparently worked for the Bannister Vaudeville Company rather than the AGVA.

 In April 1955, Willy moved from Saturday to Thursday nights.
 Neither the change of premise or the change of schedule saved the show, and by early May 1955 General Mills had dropped its sponsorship of the series.
 Willy completed production in May 1955 after 39 episodes, and June Havoc checked into a hospital for five days of rest and relaxation after production wrapped.